makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-A small Twitter clone that will allow the users to post messages to a public stream.
+A small Twitter clone that allows the users to post messages to a public stream.

 User stories:
 -------

+Satisfied:
 ```
-STRAIGHT UP

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter